Haviah Mighty: 13th Floor, Stock Exchange (2019–2021)

 On March 23, 2019, Mighty announced her debut studio album, 13th Floor, via social media, and stated that the album would arrive in 2019.
 13th Floor became one of the most anticipated Canadian albums of 2019, according to both CBC Music and Exclaim!.
 The lead single, "In Women Colour", was released to positive reviews and was deemed an anthem by Complex magazine.
 The record was released on May 10, 2019, to positive reviews.
 In July 2019, 13th Floor was shortlisted for the 2019 Polaris Music Prize, which Mighty won on September 16.

 The album title is a reference to the thirteenth floor phenomenon, where the thirteenth floor of a building is omitted, due to the number 13 being seen as unlucky.
 Mighty contends it is "something that we remove from our reality because it is something that we don't understand and therefore we dismiss it", and uses the album to deal with subject matter that she believes many choose to ignore.
 Mighty has also pointed to the lack of discussion surrounding the Thirteenth Amendment to the United States Constitution, compared to the second or first amendments.

 In 2020, Mighty was featured on Tobi's "24 (Toronto Remix)" and its corresponding music video, along with Shad, Jazz Cartier, and Ejji Smith.
 Her song "Thirteen" was shortlisted for the 2020 SOCAN Songwriting Prize.
 She also released a single, "Occasion", in December 2020.
 The music video for her song "Thirteen", directed by Theo Kapodistrias, won the 2021 Prism Prize.

 Mighty performed at the 2021 FreeUp!
 The Emancipation Day Special.

 On November 12, 2021, Mighty released the mixtape Stock Exchange.

+In 2022, Mighty toured with Arkells as the supporting act for their Blink Once tour.

 In 2023, she participated in an all-star recording of Serena Ryder's song "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.